calcium/latitude/README.md

   converts it to an int array.
 * have the results be a set of ranges which satisfies the max difference.
 Currently, it only keeps the first one.

+## Discussion
+* Least complex solution would be iterating through each share price and comparing it to every share price in the array.
+However, this would have a time complexity of O(N2).